mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 Reading something from RAM is significantly faster than reading it from disk (described in the next section).
 By [some benchmarks](https://www.directionsmag.com/article/3794), RAM data access is on the order of nanoseconds ($10^{-9}$) while disk access is measured in milliseconds ($10^{-3}$)!

 So RAM seems like the bomb-dot-com right?
-Well, yes, it is but RAM brings with it a few major caveats.
+Well yes it is, but RAM brings with it a few major caveats.

 First off, RAM is substantially more expensive than disk per unit volume.
 Secondly, RAM must always be connected to power to retain its data (referred to as *volatility*).
 This means when you turn off your computer, everything stored in RAM is lost, which is not the case for disk.
 This means that RAM is not a good medium for persistent storage.